org-rasenschach/rasenschach-privacy-policy/privacy-policy.md

 ---

-*This Privacy Policy is effective as of November 27, 2025 and applies to all users of the Rasenschach Mobile App.*
+*This Privacy Policy is effective as of November 27, 2025 and applies to all users of the Rasenschach App.*